 Microsoft Edge (opens in new tab) users will soon get yet another way to procrastinate online after the company added a new "Games" panel to its browser.

-After releasing its Chromium-based browser in 2020, the software giant has continued to update it with new features like Vertical Tabs (opens in new tab), Collections (opens in new tab), Web Capture (opens in new tab) and more in an effort to get users to switch from Google Chrome (opens in new tab).
+After releasing its Chromium-based browser in 2020, the software giant has continued to update it with new features like Vertical Tabs, Collections, Web Capture and more in an effort to get users to switch from Google Chrome.

-Now though, it appears Microsoft is readying a new feature that will help users kill time online as opposed to being more productive while working from home (opens in new tab).
+Now though, it appears Microsoft is readying a new feature that will help users kill time online as opposed to being more productive while working from home.
 If browser-based games are your thing, then the company's new Games panel in Edge could be the perfect way to help pass the time while waiting for renders or downloads to finish.

 Games panel

-As reported (opens in new tab) by WindowsLatest and first spotted by Leo Varela (opens in new tab), Edge's new Games panel allows you to play classic games like Solitaire, Mahjong Arcade and others from MSN Games right in your browser.
+As reported by WindowsLatest and first spotted by Leo Varela, Edge's new Games panel allows you to play classic games like Solitaire, Mahjong Arcade and others from MSN Games right in your browser.

 These games can be accessed from Microsoft's new “Games” toggle in Edge's toolbar though you'll also likely be able to open the new Games panel from the browser's three-dot menu as well.